-Emily A. DeVuono, a Louisville native, concentrates her practice in representing people who have been injured as a result of harmful products, drugs and medical devices; medical negligence; nursing home neglect and abuse; and automobile and truck wrecks.
+Emily A. DeVuono, a Louisville native, concentrates her practice in representing people who have been injured as a result of medical negligence; nursing home neglect and abuse; and automobile and truck wrecks.

-Emily is licensed to practice law in the Commonwealth of Kentucky, the United States District Court for the Eastern District of Kentucky, and the United States District Court for the Western District of Kentucky.
+Emily is licensed to practice law in the Commonwealth of Kentucky, the State of Indiana, the United States District Court for the Eastern District of Kentucky, the United States District Court for the Western District of Kentucky, and the United States District Court for the Southern District of Indiana.
 She is a member of the Louisville, Kentucky, and American Bar Associations, American Association for Justice (AAJ), and the Kentucky Justice Association (KJA).
-In addition to her law practice, Emily volunteers as the co-coach of Brandeis’ Labor and Employment Law Moot Court Team, which won the National Championship in 2016.
-She also volunteers her time at a local youth group and non-profit AIDS organization.
+In addition to her law practice, Emily previously volunteered as the co-coach of Brandeis’ Labor and Employment Law Moot Court Team, which won the National Championship in 2016.
+She has also volunteered her time with a local youth group and providing assistance to refugees relocating to Kentucky.
+Emily is an avid musician who enjoys playing classical guitar, bass guitar, and singing.
+Her band, The Perpetual Motions, is a two-time winner of Lawlapalooza, the Louisville legal community’s battle of the bands supporting the Judge Ellen B. Ewing Foundation.

 - Accommodating Religious Liberties of Military Personnel: The Religious Liberty Amendments to the National Defense Authorization Act for Fiscal Year.
 53 U. Louisville L. Rev. 327-350 (2015).